-The cycle of addiction takes the form of many behaviors – substance abuse, gambling, video games, shopping and exercise – all of which can take over personal lives.
-SNHU’s BA in Psychology with a concentration in addiction studies can help you understand how people’s habits and activities, good and bad, can evolve into an addiction and how that cycle can be treated.
+The cycle of addiction takes the form of many behaviors - substance abuse, gambling, video games, shopping and exercise - all of which can take over personal lives.
+SNHU's Bachelor of Arts in Psychology with a concentration in Addiction studies can help you understand how people's habits and activities, good and bad, can evolve into an addiction and how that cycle can be treated.

 SNHU’s addiction studies degree explores the theories and contemporary research of addictive behaviors, preparing students to both understand the compulsions themselves and the people they affect.
 The program pairs the fundamentals of addictions with a solid foundation in psychology to teach you the knowledge and skills you need to address a broad range of situations involving addictions.